juancesarvillalba-zz/springer-nature-test/README.md

 # Diagram Entity Relation class

-* A ER diagram  class is in the doc folder included as gliffy format, also the same diagram is exported as an png image.
+* A ER diagram  class with the most important Classess in the system is in the doc folder included as gliffy format, also the same diagram is exported as an png image.